WeerawatW/MAX78000-prepare-dataset/README.md

 Change your paths for images, text, and csv files, and changes any file names.

-That file can convert limit only 2 object in 1 image, if you want to add object more than 2 you can modify `finger_dataset_convert_format.py` code.
+Note: that file can convert limit only 2 object in 1 image, if you want to add object more than 2 you can modify `finger_dataset_convert_format.py` code.

 ![](images/finger_convert.png)